 The securities action is comprised of two since-consolidated proceedings filed in the United States District Court for the Southern District of Texas against Cobalt, certain officers, directors, underwriters, and equity sponsors (the "Securities Action").
 In both proceedings, the plaintiffs alleged two factually distinct groups of claims, one focused on potential violations of the United States Foreign Corrupt Practices Act ("FCPA") based on the relationship between Cobalt, Nazaki Oil and Gas, and senior Angolan officials, and a second focused on the performance of certain wells offshore Angola.
-The District Court entered an order [Docket No. 67] consolidating the two cases in March 2015.
-The consolidated amended complaint relies on the same underlying alleged misconduct and asserts violations of federal securities laws based on alleged misrepresentations and omission in Securities and Exchange Commission filings and other public disclosures, primarily regarding compliance with the FCPA with respect to Cobalt's Angolan operations and the performance of certain wells offshore Angola.
-In January 2016, the District Court denied Cobalt's motion to dismiss the Securities Action [Docket No. 108].
-Thereafter, the plaintiffs to the Securities Action filed a motion for class certification [Docket No. 163], which the District Court granted in June 2017 [Docket No. 244].
+The District Court entered an order [Docket No. 67] consolidating the two cases in March 2015. consolidated amended complaint relies on the same underlying alleged misconduct and asserts violations of federal securities laws based on alleged misrepresentations and omissions in Securities and Exchange Commission filings and other public disclosures, primarily regarding compliance with the United States Foreign Corrupt Practices Act ("FCPA")FCPA with respect to Cobalt's Angolan operations and the performance of certain wells offshore Angola.
+In January 2016, the District Court denied Cobalt's motion to dismiss the securities action Securities Action [Docket No. 108].
+Thereafter, the plaintiffs to the securities action Securities Action filed a motion for class certification [Docket No. 163], which the District Court granted in June 2017 [Docket No. 244].
 On August 4, 2017, the United States Court of Appeals for the Fifth Circuit granted Cobalt permission to file an interlocutory appeal challenging the class certification order.
-On August 23, 2017, the District Court entered an order denying the defendants' motion for reconsideration of its order granting class certification [Docket No. 251].
+Cobalt filed its appeal on October 10, 2017, the briefing for which is now complete On August 23, 2017, the District Court entered an order denying the defendants' motion for reconsideration of its order granting class certification [Docket No. 251].
 Cobalt subsequently filed its appeal of the class certification order on October 10, 2017, the briefing for which is now complete.
+On

-On December 14, 2017, Cobalt filed (i) a notice of suggestion of pendency of bankruptcy and (ii) an adversary proceeding and a motion seeking an order extending the automatic stay to or, in the alternative, enjoining the continued prosecution of the Securities Action against, the non-Debtor defendants in the Securities Action (the "Injunction Motion") [Adv.
+December 14, 2017, Cobalt filed (i) a notice of suggestion of pendency of bankruptcy and (ii) an adversary proceeding and a motion seeking an order extending the automatic stay to or, in the alternative, enjoining the continued prosecution of the Securities Action against, the non-Debtor defendants in the Securities Action (the "Injunction Motion") [Adv.
 Pro.
 No. 17-03457, D.I.
 2].
 The District Court stayed the Securities Action the following day.
 The plaintiffs in the Securities Action opposed the Injunction Motion, and at a hearing held January 4, 2018, ultimately agreed to a one-time temporary stay of the Securities Action against the non-Debtor defendants until April 20, 2018.
 The agreed-upon temporary stay is not subject to further extension by the Debtors, who confirmed on the record that the Securities Action may continue against the non-Debtor defendants after April 20, 2018.
 On December 22, 2017, the plaintiffs moved to dismiss Cobalt from the Securities Action.
 The District Court denied the motion without prejudice on January 24, 2018, holding that the plaintiffs could reargue their motion 31 days after providing notice and an opportunity to object to class members via publication in Business Wire.